Why Are Airstream Campers So Expensive? (Must-Read!)

 The Flying Cloud features more floor plans than any other Airstream.
 With 16 floor plans, the Flying Cloud is one of the most popular and versatile styles for Airstreamers.

-Starting at 23' and going all the way up to 30', there's a lot more storage and options than in the smaller trailers.
+Starting at 23 feet and going up to 30 feet, there's a lot more storage and options than in the smaller trailers.
 This model offers the most sleeping options of any other in production, up to 8.
 Flying Cloud also comes with double axles.

 - Sleeps: 4-8